agpai2/OpenFlights-Graph-ADT/GOALS.md

 - **Djikstra's Algorithm** to compute the shortest path between two nodes

+- Using the distances between airports as weights, we will use the **landmark algorithm** to find the shortest path from one airport to another via a stopover.
+We will also output this path on a world map.

 - We will write code to display a **graphical output** of our graph on a world map.

 - We intend to follow the grey-box testing method to write test to verify the correctness of our code.

 ## Extensions, Extras, and More
- If we manage to complete the tasks mentioned above well before the due date, we will attempt to further implement one or more of the the following features:
+ If we manage to complete the tasks mentioned above well before the due date, we will attempt to further implement the following feature:

 - A visualization of the graph using layered graph drawing (https://en.wikipedia.org/wiki/Layered_graph_drawing)

-- Using the distances between airports as weights, we will use the **landmark algorithm** to find the shortest path from one airport to another via a stopover.